TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/AccessControl/Login/Index.rst

 ====================

 Now that we have at least one group, and a user assigned to that group, we can assign access restrictions.
-This is done on the **Access** tab of the page properties or content element properties.
+This is done on the :guilabel:`Access` tab of the page properties or content element properties.

 .. include:: /Images/AutomaticScreenshots/Access/AccessRightsItems.rst.txt